-All students who possess vehicles at school, including commuter students, are required to register their vehicles each academic year.
+All students who possess vehicles, including commuter students, are required to register their vehicles each academic year.
 Students are encouraged to take advantage of on campus parking.
-Spaces are limited and students must pay a parking registration fee for each academic year.
+Spaces are limited and students wishing to park in campus lots must pay a parking registration fee for each academic year.
 Freshmen are not eligible for student parking (except in rare circumstances).
-The current parking pass allows students space in the student lot at the corner of Wendell Avenue and Waterston Avenue, with commuter student parking available in the lot at the corner of Sachem and Wendell.
+The current parking pass allows students space in the student lot at the corner of Wendell Avenue and Waterston Avenue, with commuter student parking available in the lot at the corner of Sachem Street and Wendell Avenue.
+Massachusetts State Law requires students with out of state registered vehicles here to obtain an official Mass DMV OOS Decal for your car.
+All required forms can be obtained at the Office of Safety and Security in accordance with M.G.L c.90 § 3.

 A campus guard will provide escort service for students or staff to the dormitories after dark and during late night hours, if requested.
 A call box is available for students and escorts in the Waterston parking lot.
 Student parking is not permitted anywhere on the main campus.
 Unregistered student cars may be towed away at owner's expense if parked on ENC property.
 Eastern Nazarene College assumes no financial responsibility for any damage or loss to a student's vehicle or its contents.
 Students who park on or off campus do so at their own risk.
 Students are encouraged to maintain adequate insurance coverage.